 Connect the device between the blower and mechanical vacuum pump.
 You’re taking advantage of the high helium pumping speed of the high vacuum pump and blower, so response time is very good.
 Since the helium pumping speed for the mechanical pump is less than the blower, less helium is lost and sensitivity is good.

-Figure 8 – Example of Leak Checking a Vacuum Furnace
+Typical Procedure For Leak Checking a Vacuum Furnace

 A typical procedure for finding a leak in a vacuum furnace: